Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-The \texttt{FIREFLy} routines analyze stage zero NIRISS/SOSS data with several custom modifications of the {\it JWST} calibration pipeline starting from the uncalibrated images.
-One of the major modifications arise in the method of $1/f$ noise removal due to the slitless nature of the SOSS data. \texttt{FIREFLy} constructs a custom PSF mask for each observation using a detector count threshold.
-We used a mask count threshold of 12 ADU for analyzing the observations presented in this paper.
-This PSF mask is then used to mask the PSF and any background sources across the detector.
-As described in \cite{radica23}, the background is removed from each group by scaling a background template to a region with minimal contamination from the PSF or other sources to a median time series image.
+The \texttt{FIREFLy} routines analyze stage zero NIRISS/SOSS data by modifying of the JWST calibration pipeline \cite{Bushouse2024} and starting from the uncalibrated images.
+FIREFLy modifies the method of flicker noise removal, which has a power spectral density inversely proportional to frequency ($f$) (or $1/f$ noise).
+This modification is necessary due to the slitless nature of the SOSS data. \texttt{FIREFLy} constructs a custom PSF mask for each observation using a detector count threshold.
+We used a mask count threshold of 12 analog-to-digital unit (ADU).
+This mask is then applied to exclude the PSF and any background sources across the detector.
+The background was removed from each group by scaling a background template to a region with minimal contamination from the PSF or other sources.
 With the background subtracted from each group, we used the unmasked regions to subtract the $1/f$ noise in a column-by-column basis at the group level.
-This step significantly reduces the $1/f$ noise in the data presented here.
+This step substantially reduces the $1/f$ noise in the data.
 The background is then re-added before the linearity step is applied.
 We find the noise is reduced by $\sim$5\% using this process compared to only applying a $1/f$ noise subtraction at the integration stage.